-- Molecular-based abuse-deterrent technology.
-Similar to KP201/APAP, KP201/IR (APAP-free) uses our KP201 prodrug which incorporates our LAT platform technology to create its abuse-deterrent properties at the molecular level and thus may provide a higher barrier against attempted abuse than many existing formulation-based approaches. - · No added APAP.
+- Abuse-deterrent technology.
+KP201/IR (APAP-free) uses our KP201 prodrug, which incorporates our LAT platform technology, to create its abuse-deterrent properties and thus may provide a higher barrier against attempted abuse than many existing formulation-based approaches. - No added APAP.
 KP201/IR (APAP-free) contains no acetaminophen.
 According to the FDA, overdoses of APAP are the most common cause of drug-related liver injury.
-In 2011, the FDA limited the amount of APAP in prescription combination products and required warnings be added to all APAP prescription products. - · Composition-of-matter patent protection.
-KP201/IR (APAP-free) is protected by a U.S. composition-of-matter patent on KP201 that will expire, after utilizing all appropriate patent term adjustments but excluding possible patent term extensions, in 2031. - · No generic equivalent product.
-Similar to KP201/APAP, the difference in chemical name, prescription strength and lack of APAP in the formulation will mean that there will be no generic equivalent product for KP201/IR (APAP-free) in most states. - · Convenient dosing.
-Based on data from our food-effect clinical trial of KP201/APAP, we believe that KP201/IR (APAP-free) will also be able to be administered under both fed and fasting conditions and, accordingly, we believe that KP201/IR (APAP-free) will be as convenient as existing IR hydrocodone/APAP combination products.
+In 2011, the FDA limited the amount of APAP in prescription combination products and required warnings be added to all APAP prescription products. - Composition-of-matter patent protection.
+KP201/IR (APAP-free) is protected by a U.S. composition-of-matter patent on KP201 that will expire, after utilizing all appropriate patent term adjustments but excluding possible patent term extensions, no earlier than 2030. - No generic equivalent product.
+We believe the difference in chemical name, prescription strength and lack of APAP in the formulation may potentially mean that there will be no generic equivalent product for KP201/IR (APAP-free) in most states, making drug equivalent substitution potentially difficult at the pharmacy. - Convenient dosing.
+We believe that KP201/IR (APAP-free) will be as convenient as existing IR hydrocodone/APAP combination products.